 Neuro-Mag Magnesium – Top Choice

-This is my recommended Magnesium supplement as on pill offers 34% of the daily recommended dose for an adult.
+This is my recommended Magnesium supplement as one pill offers 34% of the daily recommended dose for an adult.
 You can take 1 or 2 per day – or even 3 if you need the full amount.

 I prefer this because it contains Magnesium L-Threonate, which is what neuroscientist Andrew D. Huberman from Huberman Lab recommends.
-I enjoy listening to his podcast (related to general health, not liver) and I really trust his judgement.
+I enjoy listening to his podcast (related to general health, not liver) and I really trust his judgment.

 Therefore, I prefer taking Magnesium L-Threonate, which is exactly what this one offers.